kbenhamouche/Build-Junos-MPLS-Network/README.md

 # Build-Junos-MPLS-Network

-The Ansible playbooks provide a easy way to setup a MPLS Network on MX routers.
+The Ansible playbooks provide a easy way to setup a MPLS Network on Juniper MX routers.

 REQUIREMENTS
 - Netconf/ssh has to be enabled on all nodes